7. Save Assessment

 External Assessor Account Access Time Period:

-If you are an External Assessor/Guest and have completed your last pending assessment in Chalk & Wire/CWPro, your account will remain active and accessible for another seven days.
+If you are an External Assessor/Guest and have completed your last pending assessment in Anthology Portfolio/CWPro, your account will remain active and accessible for another seven days.
 After seven days, your account will become expired until there is a new task (assessment or survey) for you to complete.

 To help streamline communication between Assessors and Students as well as to aid in closing the "feedback loop", you may request a resubmission from your Student if you are unsatisfied with their original submission.
 When a resubmission request is initiated, your Student will receive an email notification.
-Resubmission requests also appear on the Student's Chalk & Wire/CWPro Dashboard and when viewing the details of a completed assessment.
+Resubmission requests also appear on the Student's Anthology Portfolio/CWPro Dashboard and when viewing the details of a completed assessment.

 Resubmissions may not be requested if: